Rent Repayment Order

 In addition, tenants under the new Act can apply for an RRO directly without the need for a prior conviction of the landlord through prosecution by a Local Authority (LA).
 LAs have (prior to the 2016 Act) prosecuted on average only one landlord per year for such offences.
 LAs have the power to impose unlimited fines or bring criminal charges.
 Fines for the above offences may be kept by the LA to fund enforcement in these areas.

 There has been considerable variation in the awards received by tenants making RRO applications under the 2016 Housing and Planning Act and there is some discussion regarding the use of guidance given by the Upper Tribunal under the 2004 Housing Act for making judgments under the new Act.

 A discussion of recent actual cases of tenant-instigated RRO applications, for the London area, can be found here.

 Recent articles suggest RROs are becoming a powerful tool for tenants to gain redress for sub-standard accommodation.

-Application Form RRO1

-On 10 January 2019 the President of the London First-tier Tribunal, Siobhan McGrath, announced that the form used for applications for RROs (RRO1) would be corrected.
-The following words will be removed from the form: "The Tribunal is not permitted to order payment of any amount in respect of any time falling outside the period of 12 months ending with the date of this application".
-This followed a letter to the FtT by Flat Justice Community Interest Company pointing out the mistake.
-This is a significant move that will encourage more applicants: giving them more time to make RRO applications and the potential to recover more rent.

-The above correction of the RRO1 form and the interpretation of the timing of RRO applications has now been confirmed in an appeal case brought by Flat Justice CIC and decided 15/5/2019.

-RRO1 was updated 6/11/2019 and contained the new requirement that Applicants submit a copy of their written tenancy agreement with the form.
-Flat Justice wrote to the London FtT pointing out that many tenants do not have a written agreement and that the form should be amended to allow for this.
-It is not even a legal requirement for landlords to issue a written agreement.
-2/12/2019 the President of the Tribunal agreed to have the form amended accordingly:

-"The form has now been amended so it makes it clearer that any written agreement can be enclosed with the form.
-In the absence of any written agreement, we have added a box where they can supply details of what has been agreed."
+Renters' Rights Bill (RRB) and RROs

+The Renters' Rights Bill (RRB) plans to make significant changes to the use and power of RROs.
+The most significant changes are as follows: